enticies/portchat/README.md

 # portchat
-A program that makes it possible chat through terminal
+A program that makes it possible to chat through terminal